oduameh/hydra/docs/docs/how-to/commit-blueprint.md

 Save this JSON to a `commit-request.json` file.

-Now, please prompt the running `hydra-node` to draft a commit transaction for us:
+You can now prompt the running `hydra-node` to draft a commit transaction:

 ```